LogoLogo

 Primary Key

 The primary key (also referred to as the hash_attribute) is used to uniquely identify records.
 Uniqueness is enforced on the primary; inserts with the same primary key will be rejected.
 If a primary key is not provided on insert, a GUID will be automatically generated and returned to the user.
-The HarperDB Storage Algorithm utilizes this value for indexing.
+The utilizes this value for indexing.

 Standard Attributes